superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 posts = posts[:original_limit]
 ```

-This piece of code reflects the 2 step reranking algorighm, which at step 1 wideness the search space, and based on the sorted posts using the reranking score it takes only the original number of posts asked by the client.
+This piece of code reflects the 2-step reranking algorithm, which at step 1 widens the search space as the top N potential candidates.
+Based on the sorted posts using the reranking score, it takes only the original number of posts asked by the client (our top K parameter exposed to the search method).

 ### 5.5.
 Visualize retrieval with rerank

-Let's take a look at the results of our `"Posts about Qdrant"` query ↓
+After adding the `rerank` pattern to our retrieval system, let's take a look at how it improved the results of our `"Posts about Qdrant"` query ↓

 :::::tabs
 ::::tab{title="Result 1"}